 If you have not filed, the usual is 7 years.

 You can get records from the IRS as to what they show for your income.
-Also, records can be re-constructed.
+In addition, records can be re-constructed.
 The best action is to contact an EA like myself.
-I will get the records for you and assist in calculating your income and deductions.
+Wewill get the records for you and assist in calculating your income and deductions.
 The goal is to file the taxes and end off on the IRS worry, without paying an exorbitant tax bill.
 This requires expertise.

 Probably.
 However, your charitable and others deductions must be greater than the standard deduction before you get this benefit.
 This is worth a little planning.
-In some cases, an individual would be better off to borrow and make a contribution well above the standard deduction one year and pay it off the next year while taking the standard deduction.
+In some cases, an individual would be better off to borrow and contribute well above the standard deduction one year and pay it off the next year while taking the standard deduction.
 Most people who are not paying mortgage interest or large charitable or medical expenses wind up saving with the standard deduction.
 This is easy enough for a tax pro to calculate.
-Get a free consultation for some tax planning.
+Get free consultations for some tax planning?
 Our door and phone lines are open.

 Yes.
 It is easy enough.
-Many of my clients send me the data I need over the Internet.
+Many of ourclients send me the data I need online.
 I also have done video conferences.
 Of course, some prefer to come down to our office, and that works too.

 Most IRS employees, like most people in general, are decent people.
 They are generally reliable.
 However, as your financial security and peace of mind can be put at risk by incorrect tax advice, you need a competent tax adviser on your side.
 The laws and regulations are complex.
 Over-worked, untrained staff can make mistakes.
 You are wise to have someone who knows tax represent you when dealing with the IRS.